RetailDAO/Docs/CONTRIBUTING.md

 ![open_PR_2](https://github.com/RetailDAO/Docs/blob/main/branding/graphical-aids/screenshots/open_PR_2.png)
    - You'll find at your opened PR window, where some checks need to be passed before merging to the main branch.
 ![PR_checks](https://github.com/RetailDAO/Docs/blob/main/branding/graphical-aids/screenshots/PR_checks.png)
-   - Wait from 50-10mins, for the deployment checks to pass, at this point our system is automatically reporting the build test on the site files with our proposed changes.
-If there's any error with our updates, we are going to be warned before touching the main branch and site since this check steps.
+   - Wait from 10-15mins, for the deployment checks to pass, at this point our system is automatically reporting the build test on the site files with your proposed changes.
+If there's any error with your updates, you are going to be warned before touching the main branch and site because of this check steps.
-   - **So be confident none of your changes or mistakes are messing up with the site, you're completely safe!**
+   ### So be confident none of your changes or mistakes are messing up with the live site, you're completely safe!

 ### 4. Address Review Feedback